The Köln Concert

-The Köln Concert is a live solo double album by pianist Keith Jarrett recorded at the Opera House in Köln, West Germany, on 24 January 1975 and released on ECM Records later that year.
+The Köln Concert is a live solo double album by pianist Keith Jarrett recorded at the Opera House in Köln (Cologne), West Germany, on 24 January 1975 and released on ECM Records later that year.
 It is the best-selling solo album in jazz history and the best-selling piano album.
 In 2025, the album was deemed "culturally, historically, or aesthetically significant" by the Library of Congress and selected for preservation in the National Recording Registry.

 Concert and recording

 The concert was organized by 18-year-old Vera Brandes, then Germany's youngest concert promoter.
 The concert took place on a Friday at the late hour of 11:30 pm, following an earlier opera performance.
 The late time was the only one the administration would make available to Brandes for a jazz concert—the first at the Köln Opera House.
 The show was sold out, filled to capacity at over 1,400 people at a ticket price of 4 DM.

 At Jarrett's request, Brandes had selected a Bösendorfer 290 Imperial concert grand piano for the performance.
 However, there was some confusion by the opera house staff and instead they found another Bösendorfer piano backstage—a much smaller baby grand piano—and, assuming it was the one requested, placed it on the stage.
 The error was discovered too late for the correct Bösendorfer to be delivered to the venue in time for the evening's concert.
 The piano they had was intended for rehearsals only and was in poor condition and required several hours of tuning and adjustment to make it playable.
 The instrument was tinny and thin in the upper registers and weak in the bass register, and the pedals did not work properly.
 While Brandes made an attempt and procured another grand piano up to Jarrett's standards to be delivered as an emergency, the piano tuner who had meanwhile arrived to fix the baby grand warned her that transporting a grand piano without the proper equipment at low temperatures in the middle of a rainstorm would irreparably damage the instrument, forcing Brandes to stick to the small one.